krunch3r76/gompress/README.md

 expect gompress to evolve with golem and to become more performant accordingly e.g. with improved networking. gompress is continually being optimized within current parameters however. stay tuned.

-the default min-cpu-threads argument is treated specially by gompress and is set to 0 by default: which will parallelize compression of each task across all threads on any worker node. i recommend one focus on the --divisions argument and if targeting higher end nodes to use gc__filterms before tweaking min-cpu-threads. the end result, however, of adjusting min-cpu-threads are: 1) only providers with at least that many threads are selected, and 2) the task work is divided in parallel on a single node using just that many threads (as opposed to all available). for more information about threaded compression in xz, see the manpage on the -T argument (in this case the default is -T0).
+--min-cpu-threads is set to 0 by default to parallelize compression of task data across all cores on the assigned provider. it is recommended to leave the default on min-cpu-threads but adjust the --divisions argument to optimize a run. begin with the assumption that providers give at most one core and --divisions will imply the number of cores you want to parallelize across. the larger the file, the more divisions might make sense. if unsure, leave at the default.

 ## todo
-project memory requirements to better anticipate node requirements. heuristics heuristics heurisitcs may make a single high core node the default (until golem networking speeds are improved)
+project memory requirements to better anticipate node requirements. heuristics heuristics heurisitcs to recommend divisions etc run-per-one automatically may make a single high core node the default (until golem networking speeds are improved)